-Potatoes should be stored in a cool, dark, dry and well-ventilated place (approximately 45ºF- 50ºF).
+Potatoes should be stored in a cool, dark, dry, and well-ventilated place (approximately 45 °F- 50 °F).
 They should not be stored in the refrigerator because their high starch content will begin to turn to sugar.
-Do not expose potatoes to direct sunlight which will turn them green and make them bitter.
-And, be sure to check your potatoes regularly, removing any that have spoiled or sprouted as they will affect the rest of the bunch.
+Do not expose potatoes to direct sunlight, as it will turn them green and make them bitter.
+Finally, be sure to check your potatoes regularly, removing any that have spoiled or sprouted because they will affect the rest of the bunch.
 When potatoes have been stored correctly, you can expect them to last up to two months!

 1 pound potatoes = 4 cups diced =1 ¾ cups mashed